-Department/Pro gram Submitted by Date Your att Dateached information should include the following; indicate "NA" if not applicable.
-Current name of major/program/concentration/minor Effective date of revision Rationale for revision New name of major/program/concentration/minor Number of hours required for major or program (Specify current as well as new requirements if hour requirements are being revised.)
-New or revised admission, progression, or GPA requirements () 7.
-Courses to be added to and/or deleted from major or related-area requirements, or from concentrations/minors (List all required courses.) () 8.
-Include copy of memo notifying all departments that may be affected by this change; and Bulletin copy indicating editing changes should also be included (for example, because this is a required or elective course in a program offered by the department) () 9.
-Changes in or additions to specified course requirements for GEC category or marker credit Catalog text (include all program requirements as they are to be published in Bulletin) () 11.
-Retroactive revisions to programs for students using previous Bulletins (list year, revision, and rationale) Signature: Date: (Department Head/Dean)
+Your attached information should include the following; indicate "NA" if not applicable.

+- () 1.
+Current name of major/program/concentration/minor - () 2.
+Effective date of revision - () 3.
+Rationale for revision - () 4.
+New name of major/program/concentration/minor - ( ) 5.
+Number of hours required for major or program (Specify current as well as new requirements if hour requirements are being revised.) - ( ) 6.
+New or revised admission, progression, or GPA requirements - () 7.
+Courses to be added to and/or deleted from major or related-area requirements, or from concentrations/minors (List all required courses)

+- () 8.
+Include copy of memo notifying all departments that may be affected by this change; and Bulletin copy indicating editing changes should also be included (for example, because this is a required or elective course in a program offered by the department) - () 9.
+Changes in or additions to specified course requirements for GEC category or marker credit (undergraduate courses only) - () 10.Catalog text (include all program requirements as they are to be published in Bulletin) - ) 11.
+Retroactive revisions to programs for students using previous Bulletins (list year, revision, ( and rationale; for example, "these program revisions are retroactive for students entering UNCG Fall 2006").